mne-tools/mne-python/doc/manual/time_frequency.rst

 Source Space
 ^^^^^^^^^^^^

-Currently, MNE-Python provides a set of functions, that allow to compute spectral analyses in the source space.
+Currently, MNE-Python provides a set of functions allowing to compute spectral analyses in the source space.
 Many these functions return :func:`mne.SourceEstimate` objects or collections thereof.

 .. note::